 The Midwest Political Science Undergraduate Research Conference

 This Midwest Political Science Undergraduate Research Conference brings students together from midwestern colleges and universities to present and discuss their research in a professional environment.
 The conference applauds the research efforts of students and the commitment of faculty to broaden traditional classroom learning and illustrate how research enhances critical thinking, problem-solving, and communication skills.
-The 23rd Annual Midwest Political Science Undergraduate Research Conference will be held at Park Univeristy in Parkville, MO on April 11-12, 2014.
-The deadline to submit paper is March 17, 2014.
+The 24th Annual Midwest Political Science Undergraduate Research Conference will be held at the University of Minnesota in Morris in 2015, (Dates to be announced soon).
+The deadline to submit paper is March 16, 2015.

 Research & Creative Activity Fair